dlops-io/mushroom-app-v2/README.md

 - Save changes and wait for the experiments to be downloaded
 - Do we need to restart the API service?
 - Review `api/tracker.py`
-- Once experiments are dowloaded, tracker.py generate a file called `leaderboard.csv`
+- Once experiments are downloaded, `tracker.py` generates a file called `leaderboard.csv`
 - Review `leaderboard.csv` opening the file using your host OS
+- If we shutdown the `api-service` container can we still access `leaderboard.csv`?

 ### Build APIs
 - Open `api/service.py`